nanders4/SSX-Files/README.txt

 set_path is a directory containing files to be merged

 ===toVapor.py===
 Script to create a VAPOR-readable .vdf file from an h5 file produced by Dedalus.
+Uses netCDF as an intermediate format.
 Pulls all variables output by Dedalus and captures time evolution if present.
 Usage:
     toVapor.py <fileIn> <fileOutName> [<dimensionRatio>]